joegorithm/portfolio/blog/how-i-created-this-blog/post.md

 ## Conclusion

 These custom elements, in addition to standard Markdown capabilities, allow for effortless creation of richly formatted and interactive blog posts.
-The most important goal of my blog sharing insights through simple, clear communication, and I believe I've built a system capable of supporting this objective.
+The most important goal of my blog is sharing insights through simple, clear communication, and I believe I've built a system capable of supporting this objective.